revaturelabs/metrics-api/README.md

 #Navigate to your Jenkins workspace
 cd /home/ec2-user/.jenkins/workspace
 #Navigate into your build folder
-cd yourbuildfolder
+cd TheJenkinsBuildNameYouChose
 #build your .jar file
 mvn package
-#If the tests fail, you can build it without running the tests, using:
+#**If the tests fail**, you can build it without running the tests, using:
 mvn -Dmaven.test.skip=true package
 #Navigate to the (newly) created target folder
 cd target